SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 #### Question 1

 What is the difference between a table and a range in Excel?

+:heavy_check_mark: In tables, you can add many types of totals for each column without writing any formulas and tables are formatted with alternate colors by default.

+:heavy_check_mark: Formulas in tables refer to other columns by name and not by regular Excel reference.

+:heavy_check_mark: Formulas in table columns are automatically applied to new rows.
 ##

 #### Question 2

 If you filter the table to show only sales in United Kingdom, what will be calculated in the Total row?

+:heavy_check_mark: The totals will recalculate according to the filtered rows.
 ##

 #### Question 3